 important information regarding your booking following cyclone debbie

 Daydream Island Resort and Spa has announced that the popular Whitsundays Resort would bring forward its planned refurbishment for 2018.
-The resort will now stay closed ahead of a continuing clean-up and the beginning of works later in 2017 and it is anticipated that the newly refurbished Daydream Island Resort & Spa will be opening for guests in mid-2018.
+The resort will now stay closed ahead of a continuing clean-up and the beginning of works later in 2017 and it is anticipated that the newly refurbished Daydream Island Resort & Spa will be opening for guests in early 2019.
 Please refer to our official statement below for more information.

 As a result, we will unfortunately be unable to accommodate your booking on Daydream Island.
 Please note that our Reservations Team are currently working through all bookings in arrival date order, making cancellations and contacting each guest personally once your booking has been cancelled in the system.
 Should you have made your booking directly with Daydream Island Reservations and paid a deposit, your refund may take up 4+ weeks to be processed due to limited resources on island and intermittent disruption to systems following the cyclone.